SharePoint Web Parts

 • Step 3.
 CEO approves or rejects the request.

-create workflow in sharepoint 2013
+create approval workflow in sharepoint designer 2013

-On the SharePoint Designer start page, select the site that has a list created before.
-That’s the first step of creating SharePoint 2013 approval workflow.
+To create an approval workflow in SharePoint Designer 2013, go to the SharePoint Designer start page, select the site that has a list created before.

 Select “Workflows” on the left navigation pane.